InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/alchemy.md

 This is the goal of the Great Work and the ultimate spiritual gift.
 This consciousness is fully transformed and prepared to inhabit the Glorified Body.
-Salvation grants the ability to dwell among God in the Outer Heavens.
+Salvation grants the ability to dwell among God and the Celestial beings in the Outer Heavens.

 Salvation is attained through Faith and Works;
 this is what you are working toward.